las3qj/watson-notes-app/README.md

 ### The tag system

 Watson Notes App offers a flexible tag system allowing users to build nested trees of tags with which to connect and cross-reference their notes.
 Need help coming up with tags?
 Ask Watson for tag suggestions and receive up to 30 keywords, concepts, and entities relevant to your note!
+(Don't forget that tags are drag-and-droppable!
+Thanks to the Beatiful-DnD library: https://github.com/atlassian/react-beautiful-dnd )

 ### Searching your notes